ErolGelbul/instant_dictionary/README.md

 <!-- TECH -->
 ## Technologies

-Web Framework: [JustPy](https://justpy.io/) helps you build the front-end of your website without requiring any Javascript, HTML, and CSS.
+Web Framework: [JustPy](https://justpy.io/) helps you build the front-end of your website, only using Python, without requiring any Javascript, HTML, and CSS.

 Libraries: [pandas](https://pandas.pydata.org/)